 3. Verona Opera

 Usually held every year between June and September, the Arena di Verona plays host to the fabulous Verona Opera Festival.
 Major acts like Aida, Il Trovatore and Carmen have taken to the brightly-lit stage as the crowd watch on from their tiered seats.
 It beats your local town hall or stadium, that’s for sure!
-You can find out more about the finer details here.

 4. Basilica di San Zeno Maggiore